jackyzha0/jackyzha0.github.io/content/posts/communal-computing.md

 What I do know is *why* this is important for more people to think about and work on.
 In times of stability, [[thoughts/inevitability of centralization|centralization is great]].
 We’ve converged on a state of the internet that worked great for the first 15 or so years, but now parts are creaking and showing their age.

 As we spend more time on the web, it’s clear what may have worked for a smaller web no longer works today.
 In today's web, the powerful become more powerful, the rich become richer.
 The day-to-day users have no say over the terms of service we are served.
 We live in a feudal web.

-Yet... the web remains powerful.
-It lets us collaborate and coordinate on scales we've never seen before.
-As global issues like climate change become increasingly prominent, it's critical to mend the coordination fabric that enables us to work on these problems.
-We need to give agency back to the everyday users so they can craft networks that work for them in supporting how they exist in the world and on the web.

 It used to be the case that you needed to train to become a scribe to write words for any reason.
 But just as pens were taken out of the hands of the scribe during the Reformation of Europe, we must take the code out of the hands of software engineers and share it with the masses.